Distracted Driving Car Accidents

 According to the 2014 AAA Foundation for Safety Traffic Safety Culture Index, 9 out of 10 motorists reported distraction was a growing problem.
 Eighty percent said drivers who text and email while the vehicle is in motion are a serious threat to safety and 85 percent said it’s completely unacceptable.
 And yet, more than a third admitted to doing so themselves in the month prior.

-The Florida Department of Highway Safety and Motor Vehicles reports driver distraction is a contributing cause in at least 2,000 annual car accident in the Sunshine State.
+The Florida Department of Highway Safety and Motor Vehicles reports driver distraction is a contributing cause in at least 2,000 annual car accidents in the Sunshine State.
 Again, that’s likely a low estimate.

 To stop this trend, we need to fully understand it.

-Although the term is most often referenced in relation to a driver who uses their smartphone while operating a vehicle, it can also mean:
+Although the term is most often referenced in relation to a driver who uses their smartphone while operating a vehicle, distracted driving accidents can also mean: